Prague Revisited

 national monument now than a religious one.
 One of the windows in the newer

-west end of the cathedral is by Alfons Mucha, who had made his name in Paris with his posters for
+west end of the cathedral is by Alfons Mucha, who had made his name in Paris

 The